 People who have decided to explore becoming Catholic go through a process called RCIA – The Rite of Christian Initiation for Adults.
-This process is for those who have never been baptized as well as for some of those baptized into other Christian denominations.
-We gather regularly throughout the year on Sunday mornings at 10:30 am (after the 9:00 Mass at WL, before the 12:15 pm Mass at WL).
-We are usually done at 12:00 pm.
-For more information, please contact Deacon Paul Gifford at email@example.com
+This process is for those who have never been baptized, as well as for some of those baptized into other Christian denominations.
+We gather regularly throughout the year on Sunday mornings.
+For more information, please contact Deacon Paul Gifford at firstname.lastname@example.org

 First Eucharist Preparation (grades 7-12)

-In St. John’s Youth Ministry, we give young people the opportunity to experience Eucharist is a hands on a life way.
-More than just walking you through the motions, we want the young person to have a holistic experience of the sacrament grounded with a solid catechetical component.
+In our Youth Ministry, we give young people the opportunity to experience Eucharist in a hands-on life way.
+We want the young person to have a holistic experience of the sacrament grounded with a solid catechetical component.
 It is anticipated that young people would have already received the Sacraments of Baptism and First Reconciliation / Confession before their First Eucharist.